eraybasar/pesdk-docs/_quickstarts/ruby_gem.md

 ---
 layout: quickstarts/content
 title: &title Ruby Gem # title as shown in the menu and
+description: Learn how to get started with the PhotoEditor SDK for HTML5 and Ruby on Rails and how to swiftly integrate the SDK into a Ruby on Rails project.
 menuitem: *title
 order: 0
 category: